How To Get Rid of a Stye Overnight

 The word "eye" rhymes very well with "stye" but unfortunately, it is something that is dreadful and unwanted there.
 A stye (medically known as hordeolum) is a small reddish bump on the eyelid that can be either internal or external.
 Most people at some point in their life will encounter a stye infection as the bacteria that causes this infection resides right in our body and is contagious.
 To be exact, the bacteria is medically known as Staphylococcus and resides right in our nostrils.

-In short, it is like a pimple on the eye, discomfort and pus inclusive.
-Similarly, they are relatively harmless (though sometimes it may spread) and rarely lead to serious problems.
-This article explains on some ways on how to get rid of a stye fast.
+In layman terms, it is like a pimple of the eye, complete with the discomfort and pus.
+Fortunately, they are relatively harmless (though sometimes it may spread) and rarely lead to serious problems.
+This article explains on some ways on how to get rid of a stye overnight and effectively.

 What You Should NOT Do